Marine Le Pen Scolds Pope Francis Over Immigration, President Trump Over NATO

 An elected member of the European Union parliament, Marine Le Pen is under investigation for alleged misuse of EU funds, a probe that she and her followers claim is a political hit job, Reuters detailed.
 A court hearing could even take place on the allegations before the May 7 voting.

 In what will also be familiar to American voters from the 2016 election, the French political/media establishment is mostly anti-Le Pen.
 It another similarity, some artists in the entertainment industry claim that they will leave France if Le Pen wins.
+Last week, Facebook suspended 30,000 accounts that the social network claims are fake, but some critics argue that the move is actually an attempt to censor Le Pen supporters, Gateway Pundit claimed.

 If elected president, Marine Le Pen, 48, would be the first woman in France to hold that office.